Michael E. Long

 Mike Long (born October 13, 1946 in Albany, New York) is an American basketball coach and former basketball player.
 He is currently the head men's basketball coach at Hudson Valley Community College.
 In November 2019, he won his 500th career game.
-He has been inducted into four different Halls of Fame: The College of Saint Rose Hall of Fame (April 1992), Bishop Maginn High School (Former Vincentian Institute) Athletics Hall of Fame (May 2006), and the NYS Capital District Basketball Hall of Fame (June 2010) alongside Capital District coaching legend Doc Sauers.
+He has been inducted into four different Halls of Fame: The College of Saint Rose Hall of Fame (April 1992), Bishop Maginn High School (Former Vincentian Institute) Athletics Hall of Fame (May 2006), and the NYS Basketball Hall of Fame (June 2010) alongside Capital District coaching legend Doc Sauers.
 In September 2019, he was inducted into the Sage Colleges Athletic Hall of Fame.

 Youth

-Growing up in Menands, NY, Long's primary sport as a child was baseball.
+Growing up in Menands, New York, Long's primary sport as a child was baseball.
 He played pitcher, and while playing Little League pitched numerous no-hitters and on one occasion pitched a perfect game, striking out all 18 batters to face him.
 When he reached high school, Long transferred to Vincentian Institute, a co-ed private school located in the Pine Hills neighborhood of Albany, NY.